 Section Chief’s Welcome

 Welcome to the Section of Adult and Pediatric Endocrinology, Diabetes, and Metabolism at The University of Chicago.
-We are proud of our accomplishments and as you will see from our website, we are serious concerning our 3-fold mission: (1) to provide excellence in patient care; (2) to perform cutting-edge basic, clinical and translational research in endocrine diseases, diabetes, obesity and hypertension; and (3) to provide outstanding educational opportunities for medical students, housestaff and fellows.
+We are proud of our accomplishments and as you will see from our website, we are serious concerning our 3-fold mission: (1) to provide excellence in patient care; (2) to perform cutting-edge basic, clinical and translational research in endocrine diseases, diabetes, obesity, thyroid disorders and hypertension; and (3) to provide outstanding educational opportunities for medical students, housestaff and fellows.
 Many of our research programs provide training in basic and clinical investigation for visiting scientists from around the world and there are special summer programs for college students.

 Our unique combination of adult and pediatric subspecialists poises us to be at the forefront for discovery and treatment of endocrine disorders that span a lifetime from birth to old age.
 Many of the diseases we treat and investigate begin in childhood and transition through adulthood requiring physicians and scientists with knowledge of these conditions to interact.